Everything You Need!

-Create GUI applications by clicking, dragging and connecting visual to logical components with the mouse.
-Benefit from instant WYSIWYG (What you see is what you get) and evaluate your GUI's appearance already at design time.
+Create GUI applications by clicking, dragging, and connecting visual with logical components using the mouse.
+Benefit from instant WYSIWYG and evaluate your GUI's appearance at every step of the design process.
 Even target constraints, like limited color range, can be displayed in the IDE.

-Due to Embedded Wizard’s continuous graphical approach, also non-visual elements, like methods, variables and classes are represented as individual and distinct icons.
-This helps you to stay in the world of GUIs and thereby supports you with an easier development workflow.
+Due to Embedded Wizard’s consistently graphical approach, even non-visual elements such as methods, variables, and classes, are represented as individual and distinct icons.
+This helps you to stay in the world of GUIs and supports you with a smooth development workflow.

-Ready-to-use components in the Mosaic Class Library simplify the programming model of Embedded Wizard.
+Ready-to-use components in the Mosaic Class Library simplify the programming process of Embedded Wizard.

-Fast development and easy to maintain code thanks to Embedded Wizard's programming language Chora.
-It is fully object-oriented, platform independent, highly stable, easy to learn and the integrated Garbage Collector takes care of the used memory.
-Moreover Chora is enriched with features dedicated for User Interfaces (e.g. colors, fonts, forms, themes, styles, languages, UI patterns like MVC and MVVM and others).
+Enjoy fast development and easy-to-maintain code thanks to Embedded Wizard's programming language, Chora.
+It is fully object-oriented, platform independent, highly stable, and easy to learn and the integrated Garbage Collector takes care of the used memory.
+Moreover, Chora is enriched with features specifically for User Interfaces (e.g. colors, fonts, forms, themes, styles, languages, UI patterns such as MVC, MVP, MVVM, and others).

-With Embedded Wizard’s instant prototyper you can step-by-step verify your GUI’s design, behaviour and usability.
-And this directly within the IDE without programming the used target.
+With Embedded Wizard’s instant Prototyper you can verify step-by-step your GUI’s design, behavior, and usability.
+All this directly within the IDE with no need to program the target device.

-By highlighting only the visible areas to be updated you can also identify possible bottlenecks already during your development phase.
+By highlighting only the visible areas to be updated, you can already identify possible bottlenecks during your development phase.

-To document the structure of your GUI application, Embedded Wizard can automatically create Microsoft HTML help files (chm), which are especially helpful when transferring your project to colleagues, your customers or third parties for maintenance and modifications.
-The documentation describes components, shows their inheritance and lists their members.
-It is enriched with descriptions that can be entered by developers optionally for every member in the project.
+To document the structure of your GUI application, Embedded Wizard can automatically create Microsoft HTML help files (chm), which are especially helpful when transferring your project to colleagues, customers or third parties for maintenance and modifications.
+This documentation of your GUI describes components, shows their inheritance and lists their members.
+Developers also have the option to enter additional descriptions that are available for every member of the project.

 Embedded Wizard Studio supports multiple platforms within one GUI project.
-In conjunction with corresponding Platform Packages, you can port and run the same GUI on different platforms - without reprogramming the whole user interface from scratch again.
+In conjunction with corresponding Platform Packages, you can port and run the same GUI on different platforms - without having to re-program the entire user interface again from scratch.

-Embedded Wizard Studio facilitates the handling of different themes, layouts, screen resolutions and color schemes within one GUI project.
-Varieties of a HMI can be determined at compile time or switched during runtime.
+Embedded Wizard Studio facilitates the handling of different themes, layouts, screen resolutions, and color schemes within one GUI project.
+Variations of an HMI can be determined at compile-time or switched during runtime.

-To execute the created GUI application on an embedded system an abstraction layer is used to close the gap between the generated GUI application and the dedicated environment (e.g. accessing the visible framebuffer, memory and timer ticks).
-These items are packed within Embedded Wizard’s Platform Package.
-In addition to that a Platform Package also contains Embedded Wizard’s runtime environment which is essential in order to run the generated UIs on a dedicated platform smoothly.
+To execute the created GUI application on an embedded system, an abstraction layer is used to close the gap between the generated GUI application and the dedicated environment (e.g. accessing the visible framebuffer, memory, and timer ticks).
+These items are included in Embedded Wizard’s Platform Package.
+In addition to this, the Platform Package contains Embedded Wizard’s runtime environment, which is essential in order to run the generated UIs smoothly on a dedicated platform.

-Within an Embedded Wizard GUI project you can easily define during the code generation process, which exact character set should be used later on.
-Hence only the required character set is taken over and this reduces the overall footprint.
-Of course it is also possible to use a dedicated font rendering engine on the embedded system if many characters (e.g. Chinese) should be rendered during runtime.
+Within an Embedded Wizard GUI project, you are able to easily define, during the code generation process, which exact character set should be used later on.
+Hence, only the required character set is transferred and this reduces the overall memory footprint.
+Of course, it is also possible to use a dedicated font rendering engine on the embedded system if many characters (e.g. Chinese) should be rendered during runtime.

-It is often not useful to update the entire surface if only small areas of the screen have to be updated as this has an impact on the rendering time.
-Embedded Wizard default behaviour is to updated only those areas, which have been modified since the last update cycle.
+It is often not useful to update the entire surface if only small areas of the screen have to be updated, as this has an impact on the rendering time.
+Embedded Wizard default behavior is to update only those areas that have been modified since the last update cycle.

-By taking advantage of a queue-based processing engine, only the resulting visible parts are drawn finally.
-This means, that invisible areas are not updated and this increases the frames per second significantly.
+By taking advantage of a queue-based processing engine, only the resulting visible parts are finally drawn.
+This means that invisible areas are not updated, and this increases the frames per second significantly.

-If you intend to use our Index8 Platform Package in order to reduce significantly the memory consumption, it does not automatically imply that you will get a bad looking GUI on your screen: With Embedded Wizard you have the possibility to generate your customized color look-up table (CLUT) depending on your dedicated HMI project.
-With that you’ll get a true color looking result - but only with a total of 256 different colors.
+If you intend to use our Index8 Platform Package in order to significantly reduce memory consumption, this does not mean that you will get a bad-looking GUI on your screen: With Embedded Wizard you have the possibility to generate your customized color look-up table (CLUT) depending on your dedicated HMI project.
+With this you will get a true color-looking result - but with a total of just 256 different colors.

 Chrom-Art, DirectFB, OpenGL ES 2.0, Linux Frame Buffer, Software-Only Renderer